lawrence254/CaesarCipher/README.md

 # Caesar Cipher

-####Using the terminal , compile and enter a code and key which will out put their hidden code under the caesar cipher practical cryptography's
+##Using the terminal , compile and enter a code and key which will out put their hidden code under the caesar cipher practical cryptography's

+#### DATE
-#### 2 sep 2019
+2 sep 2019

 #### Author
 Github : komen225